Emirate of Multan: Banu Munabbih (855–959 CE)

-Interregnum by Jalam bin Shayban (959 – 985 AD)
+Interregnum by Jalam bin Shayban (959–985)

+Coinage of Emir Munabbih I, flourished 912–913 CE.
+Obverse: Śrī Ādi/Varāha ("Lord Ādi Varāha", an avatār of Viṣṇu) in Brahmi in two lines.
+Reverse: Three pellets; lillāh munabbih in Arabic below.

 By the mid 10th century, Multan had come under the influence of the Qarmatians.
 The Qarmatians had been expelled from Egypt and Iraq following their defeat at the hands of the Abbasids there.
-They wrested control of the city from the pro-Abbasid Amirate of Banu Munabbih, and pledged allegiance to the Fatimid Caliphate based in Cairo instead of Abbasid Caliphate at Baghdad.
+They wrested control of the city from the pro-Abbasid emirate of Banu Munabbih, and pledged allegiance to the Fatimid Caliphate based in Cairo instead of Abbasid Caliphate at Baghdad.

-Jalam bin Shayban, a proselytizing Da'i that had been dispatched to the region by the Fatimid Caliph Imam al-Mu'izz, was dispatched to replace the city's previous Da'i who had been accused of promoting a syncretic version of Islam that incorporated Hindu rites – though his replacement was likely the result of doctrinal differences regarding succession in the Ismaili Imamate.
+Jalam ibn Shayban, a proselytizing Da'i that had been dispatched to the region by the Fatimid Caliph Imam al-Mu'izz, was dispatched to replace the city's previous Da'i who had been accused of promoting a syncretic version of Islam that incorporated Hindu rites — though his replacement was likely the result of doctrinal differences regarding succession in the Ismaili Imamate.
 It was during the later part of his rule, (Note: The Sun Temple is mentioned in al-Muqaddasi's chronicle of 985.
 We do not know about the date of Shayban's death but his successor Shaykh Hamid entered into a truce with Sabuktigin in 991.
-So, the temple must have been demolished sometime in-between.) that the Multan Sun Temple was destroyed alongside Umayyad Sunni Jama Mosque and a new mosque erected at the site.
+So, the temple must have been demolished sometime in-between.) that the Multan Sun Temple was destroyed alongside Umayyad Sunni Jama Mosque, and a new mosque erected at the site.

-Lodi/Lawi (985 – 1010 AD)
+Isma'ili takeover (985–1010)

-The Lodi/Lawi dynasty was founded by Sheikh Hamid, Hamid's origins are disputed.
-According to some scholars, Hamid was supposedly a descendant of Sama (or Usama) Lawi who was son of Ghalib Lawi.
-Other sources state that he was from the Lodi tribe of Pashtuns.
-Al-Masudi who visited Multan after 912 AD states that the ruler Abu Lahab al-Munabbah bin Asad al-Qarshi was descended from the clan of Usama or Sama bin Lu'ayy bin Ghalib.
-Hudud al-'Alam mentions that the ruler was a Quraishite.
+Jalam was succeeded by the dynasty founded by one Sheikh Hamid.
+Hamid's origins are disputed.
+Hudud al-'Alam (c.
+982 CE) mentions that the ruler was a Quraishite.
 Ibn Hawqal who visited Multan in 367 AH also mentions that the rulers were the descendant of Sama bin Loi bin Ghalib.
+The 16th-century historian Firishta on the other hand states that he was from the Lodi tribe of Pashtuns and was originally appointed by Jayapala on the viceroyalty of Multan and Lamghan; several scholars consider Firishta's statement to have been transcriptional error for Lawi.

-According to Samuel Miklos Stern, the Lodi dynasty itself might have been fabricated as its mention only starts appearing with later historians like Firishta.
+According to Samuel Miklos Stern, the dynasty itself might have been fabricated as its mention only starts appearing with later historians like Firishta.